-- 17.13 14.8 Representations which do not meet this requirement may be rejected as being irrelevant or frivolous or vexatious. - 17.14 14.9 Representations based on 'Need' for licensed premises, concerns the commercial demand for another pub, restaurant, off licence or hotel.
+- 17.11 Written representations include letters and emails.
+Representations received after the end of the public consultation period cannot legally be accepted and will not be considered by the Licensing Authority. - 17.12 Representations must contain; - a) The name, full address & post code, of the person making them; - b) The reasons for their representation; - c) Which of the four Licensing Objectives the representation relates to i.e. Crime and disorder; Public Nuisance; Public safety; Protection of children from harm. - 17.13 Representations which do not meet this requirement may be rejected as being irrelevant or frivolous or vexatious. - 17.14 Representations based on 'Need' for licensed premises, concerns the commercial demand for another pub, restaurant, off licence or hotel.
 This is not a matter for the licensing authority in discharging its licensing functions.
 'Need' is a matter for planning committees and for the market.
-Representations made on the basis of need are likely to be rejected. - 17.15 14.10-All valid representations will form part of a committee report that will become a public document.
-It will be given to the applicant, their agent, responsible authorities, other persons making representations and any other party requesting a copy as well as the Licensing Subcommittee 10 working days prior to the hearing.
-Anonymous representations will not be accepted. - 17.16 14.11 Petitions may be submitted but are not as informative as individual correspondence and as such may be given less weight when considered by a Licensing Sub Committee. - 17.17 14.12 Petitions will only be accepted if on each sheet it clearly shows - · The name and address of the application site - · Reasons for the representation and - · Which of the four Licensing Objectives are relevant - 17.18 14.13 Each petitioner must give their name, full address including post code. - 17.19 14.14 Failure to comply with any of the above requirements could lead to the petition being rejected. - 17.20 14.15 The Licensing Authority follows the guidance of the Secretary of State concerning the judgments of representation as being irrelevant, vexatious and frivolous.
-A representation would be 'irrelevant' if it does not relate to the application or to the promotion of the licensing objectives in the context of the application. - 17.21 14.16 In considering whether or not a representation is' vexatious or frivolous' the Licensing Authority must determine whether any ordinary and reasonable person would consider the matter to be vexatious or frivolous.
+Representations made on the basis of need are likely to be rejected. - 17.15 All valid representations will form part of a committee report that will become a public document.
+It will be given to the applicant, their agent, responsible authorities, other persons making representations and any other party requesting a copy as well as the Licensing Sub-committee 10 working days prior to the hearing.
+Anonymous representations will not be accepted. - 17.16 Petitions may be submitted as (or as part of) a representation, but may not be as informative as individual correspondence and as such may be given less weight when considered by a Licensing Sub-Committee. - 17.17 Petitions will only be accepted if on each sheet it clearly shows: - The name and address of the application site, - · Reasons for the representation, and - Which of the four Licensing Objectives are relevant. - 17.18 Each petitioner must give their name, full address including post code. - 17.19 Failure to comply with any of the above requirements could lead to the petition being rejected as a representation. - 17.20 The Licensing Authority follows the guidance of the Secretary of State concerning the judgments of representation as being irrelevant, vexatious and frivolous.
+A representation would be 'irrelevant' if it does not relate to the application or to the promotion of the licensing objectives in the context of the application. - 17.21 In considering whether or not a representation is' vexatious or frivolous' the Licensing Authority must determine whether any ordinary and reasonable person would consider the matter to be vexatious or frivolous.

 Vexation may arise where, for example, there is a dispute between rival businesses.
-Frivolous representations would be categorised by a lack of seriousness. - 17.22 14.17 Where a representation is found to be irrelevant, vexatious or frivolous, the person making it will be informed and that representation will be disregarded.
+Frivolous representations would be categorised by a lack of seriousness.

+17.22 Where a representation is found to be irrelevant, vexatious or frivolous, the person making it will be informed and that representation will be disregarded.

-18.0 15.0 The Role of the Ward Councillor
+18.0 The Role of the Ward Councillor